wandersonwhcr/openssl-cheatsheet/README.md

 ## TODO

-* How can we work with PKCS12 files?
 * How can you encrypt and decrypt a file?
 * How can you digest (fingerprint) a file?
 * How to connect SSL Client with a mTLS server?
+* How to read an encrypt private key?

 ## References